rphair/frankenwallet/CONTRIBUTING.md

 ## Review the Frankenwallet
 <a id="review"></a>

-To guarantee the best operational results, and to achieve the best possible assurances of privacy and security, the project would benefit greatly from [community discussion & questions](README.md#community) by knowledgeable users, operators and developers taking an overall view of all the material here, rather than just particular problems.
+To guarantee the best operational results, and to achieve the best possible assurances of privacy and security, the project would benefit greatly from [community discussion & questions](README.md#community) by knowledgeable users, operators and developers taking an overall view of the Frankenwallet process and principles: rather than just particular problems.

-These categories of reviewers have been described here for the Cardano blockchain in particular, though the author hopes that users of other blockchains — as well as operators and evelopers having a general interest in practical security — will identify with common elements in these initial calls for review and contribute according to their own experience:
+These categories of reviewers have been described here for the Cardano blockchain in particular:
 * [Call for general user review](https://forum.cardano.org/t/frankenwallet-call-for-general-user-review/150242)
 * [Call for operator review](https://forum.cardano.org/t/frankenwallet-call-for-spo-preliminary-review/150243)
 * [Call for developer review](https://forum.cardano.org/t/frankenwallet-call-for-developer-review/150245)
+... though the author hopes that users of other blockchains — as well as operators and evelopers having a general interest in practical security — will identify with common elements in these initial calls for review and contribute according to their own experience:

 ### Submitting changes